akauppi/GroundLevel-firebase-es/DEVS/Firebase regions.md

 ## Check the Docs

-It might be a good idea to first read what Firebase has to say about this.
-Read the below links *in full!!* and then return here. :)
+Let's first read what Firebase has to say about this.
+Read the referenced documents (and of page) *in full!!* and then return here. :)

+🍿
+---

 [Select locations for your project](https://firebase.google.com/docs/projects/locations) states: